adamczykb/gh-orgs-fork-sync/README.md

-# Github synchronizing script for external fork repositories
+# gh-orgs-fork-sync.py
+Script designed for GitHub organisation.
+It pulls changes from forked repositories.
 To execute python script is needed to specify the following arguments:
 ```
 python3 main.py <gh-user> <gh-token> <gh-organisation>
 ```